xbmc/kodi-tv/src/content/article/kodi-21-0-omega-rc1/index.md

 And now, for the list of changes for RC 1.

 **Estuary**
-- A consistency fix was made by @Hitcher to make OSD controls for some buttons to just be disabled, rather than hidden, so the buttons stay shown in a consistent manner
+- A consistency fix was made by @Hitcher to make OSD controls for some buttons to just be disabled, rather than hidden, so the buttons stay shown in a consistent manner.

 **Filesystem**
 - A partial revert has been made that fixes some binary addons not being able to correctly parse some xml files.